-''' psql -h restore-pitr -U postgres postgres -c 'table pitrtest' psql -h restore-pitr -U postgres postgres -c 'create table foo (id int)' '''
+''' kubectl exec -it pgbasebackup-pitr-restored-5c5df7894c-hczff -- psql -c 'table pitrtest' kubectl exec -it pgbasebackup-pitr-restored-5c5df7894c-hczff -- psql -c 'create table foo (id int)' '''

 The output of these commands should show that the pitrtest table is not present.
 It should also show that you can not create a new table because the database is paused in read-only mode.